 -

-Brut and Extra Brut: Crisp and clean, perfect for delicate caviars.
+Brut and Extra Brut: Crisp and clean, perfect for delicate caviars

 -

-Blanc de Blancs: Light, citrusy, and elegant.
+Blanc de Blancs: Light, full bodied, and elegant

 -

-Vintage Champagne: Adds depth for bolder caviars like Osetra or Baerri.
+Vintage Champagne: Adds depth for bolder caviars like Osetra or Baerri

 Caviar + Champagne Matchmaking